volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Common Hash Policy

-Use common hash policy for all routes.
+Use Load balancer hash policy for this route.

 ### Compression Params